cmckinney-59/Transliteration/src/Features.md

-1- Replace que with k

-2- Remove Duplicate consonants

-3- Capitalize vowels if there are more than one

-4- Ask user if words are proper nouns and change if so
+1- Ask user if...

-5- Ask user if c sounds like s or k
+- c sounds like s or k

-6- Ask user if ch sounds like ch or k
+- ch sounds like ch or k
+- que sounds like que or k
+- proper noun

-7- Update styles
+2- Update styles